wp-plugins/windowpress/readme.txt

 Simply hold a click on a link (or touch a link if it's a touch device) until a new window opens.
 The duration of this event can be changed in the settings (Long Press Duration).

+= Does WindowPress work on multisite? =

+Yes, however WindowPress currently can only handle one website admin at a time.
+So as a network administrator, you will have to open WindowPress for each website you want to manage.
+Also keep in mind that WindowPress doesn't run on network admin.

 == Screenshots ==